-The orientation of Korean policy changed significantly in the mid-1960s following a military coup which brought General Park Chung-hee to power.
+The orientation of Korean policy changed significantly in the mid-1960s following a military coup that brought General Park Chung-hee to power.
 Export performance was seized as a barometer of success - as one observer put it, "they were the only statistics that couldn't be faked."
 Multiple exchange rates were unified and the currency devalued in 1964.
 Export targets were formulated in considerable detail by product, market, and exporting firm.
 Firms not achieving them were not subject to penalty; however, the targets were sometimes negotiated jointly with wastage allowances, and there is some evidence that firms achieving their targeted goals could expect more favorable tax treatment (Westphal and Kim, 1982).

 At the same time the government began to introduce a wide range of export promotion measures.
 A government-subsidized organization, the Korea Trade Promotion Corporation (KOTRA), was established to promote exports and perform market research.
 Exporters were provided exemptions from duties on imported intermediates, tax incentives, preferential access to capital, special depreciation allowances on imported capital equipment, and a variety of non-pecuniary awards.
-Exporters were also availed generous wastage allowances on duty-free imports and reduced prices for electricity and rail transport.27 The export-
+Exporters also received generous wastage allowances on duty-free imports and reduced prices for electricity and rail transport.28 The export-import-link system allowed exporters to earn rents through the importation of restricted items.
+Overall, the trade regime could be characterized as modestly pro-export biased, with established industries receiving roughly neutral effective incentives, while a few infant industries were actively promoted (Westphal and Kim, 1982).29